flyteorg/flytectl/docs/source/gen/flytectl_get_cluster-resource-attribute.rst

  {"project":"flytectldemo","domain":"development","workflow":"core.control_flow.run_merge_sort.merge_sort","attributes":{"buzz":"lightyear","foo":"bar"}}

 Writing the cluster resource attribute to a file.
-If there are no cluster resource attributes , command would return an error.
+If there are no cluster resource attributes, command will return an error.
-Here the command gets task resource attributes and writes the config file to cra.yaml
+Here the command gets task resource attributes and writes the config file to cra.yaml, e.g., content of cra.yaml.
-eg:  content of cra.yaml

 ::